chasehils/Space_man_/README.md

 The game of Space Man

 As a user:
-  - The display page will hace a picture of a black hole.

   - The user will begin by clicking the possible letters provided.
   - This version of spaceman tracks knowledge of